andreashandel/flowdiagramr/auxiliary/Thoughts and ToDo.md

 ## COMPLETED

 - Adjust code such that the last example in the 'modify diagrams' vignette looks good (will also apply to example in 'other diagrams' vignette).
 That means some logic that tries to draw flow arrows between boxes from their closest sides, instead of always leaving on right, entering on left.

+- getting the default values for make_diagram by pulling them from get_diagram_settings_default is I think not ideal.
+I can easily see myself changing the defaults in make_diagram and forgetting to do it in that other R script.
+Could you instead pull the defaults using something like args(make_diagram) or formals(make_diagram) and getting rid of get_diagraim_settings_default altogether?